 Upon arrival at Kilimanjaro International Airport, you will be met and transferred for overnight accommodation at Hotel B&B. Your head guide will meet you for your briefing, gear check and arrange for you equipments .

-From the Shira Plateau, we continue to the east up a ridge, passing the junction towards the peak of Kibo.
-As we continue, our direction changes to the South East towards the Lava Tower, called the “Shark’s Tooth.”
-Shortly after the tower, we stop for lunch and acclimatization after you descend to Barranco camp.
-Although you will end the day at the same elevation as when you started, this day is very important for acclimatization and will help your body prepare for summit day.
+From the Shira Plateau we continue to the east up a ridge, passing the junction towards the peak of Kibo.
+As we continue, our direction changes to the South East towards the Lava Tower, called the “Shark’s Tooth” (elev 4650m/15,250ft).
+Shortly after the tower we come to the second junction which goes to the Arrow Glacier.
+We now continue down to the Barranco Camp.
+Although you end the day around the same elevation as when you began, this day is very important for acclimatization and will help your body prepare for summit day.

 You will wake up around 11:00pm for some tea and snacks that will warm you for the summit.
 At 12:00am you will start your summit with steep rocks for about 2 to 3 hours and then you will start crossing zigzag area and keep moving to crater rim and finally Stella point 18800feet/ 5657m on around 06:00am.
 At Stella point, you will meet with other hikers from other route and join them heading to Uhuru peak and you will be rewarded with the most magnificent sunrise you are ever likely to see (if weather permitting) on your way or at the summit.
 Once you arrive at the summit, you will stay for 10 to 15 minutes for pictures and sightseeing and descend down via the same trail for about 3 hours to Barafu Camp for rest, brunch, and descend to Mweka Hut.
 The distances from the base camp to the summit is 10km round trip.